Linuxfabrik/monitoring-plugins/README.rst

 .. image:: assets/img/linuxfabrik-monitoring-check-plugins.png

-If you zoom in, for example in *CPU Usage*:
+If you zoom in, for example on *CPU Usage*:

 .. image:: assets/img/linuxfabrik-monitoring-check-plugins-cpu-usage.png